QIWI-API/qiwi-wallet-personal-docs/_balance_en.html.md

 ## Default balance  {#default_balance}

-The request sets up default account in your QIWI wallet for funding all payments.
+Sets up default account in your QIWI wallet for funding all payments.
 The account must be in the list of  [available accounts](#balances_list)

 [Interactive API](https://developer.qiwi.com/sandbox/index.html#!/account-controller-v-2/saveAccountAttributesUsingPATCH)